 All STM and AVR IC's available now, bundled with PCB's, we could only get a limited supply of each, some very limited, these won't last forever... many other parts needed for these modules are also now in stock.

 BOM's, build guide and PCB info

 Enjoy trouble free builds and improved reliability with our range of high quality PCB's.
-Braids, Clouds, Rings and many more of your favourite DIY synth designs.
+Braids, Clouds, Yarns, Rings and many more of your favourite DIY Eurorack synth designs.

 We want to give you the best chance of finishing your projects successfully, all these PCB's undergo thorough testing to ensure that they are true to the design files.

-What's more, we offer free email support for your builds.
+What's more, when you buy our PCB's, they come with free email support for your builds.

 And, if you're new to SMD soldering, we offer a free SMD practice kit with your first order, contact us when you order if you want one.